hszhoushen/legged-robot-review/README.md

 # Legged-robot-review
-This paper mainly covers the quadruped robot as follows: starlETH, ANYmal, MIT Cheetah.
+This paper mainly covers the quadruped robot as follows: starlETH, ANYmal, MIT Cheetah, HyQ.
+Meanwhile, the humandroid such as Cassie will be covered.

 # World famous lab
 ETH Robotic Systems Lab ANYmal